 Couples with poor conflict resolution skills typically engage in Fight, Flight, or Freeze behaviors.
 They fight and stay mad, sometimes holding grudges for years.
-They flight and avoid important issues by sweeping them under the rug.
+They flee and avoid important issues by sweeping them under the rug.
 Or, after endless arguments with no resolution in sight, they freeze emotionally and shut down.
 Someone who freezes in a relationship typically goes through the motions on the outside, but has stopped caring on the inside.

 Successful couples have the ability to solve problems and let it go.
 They focus on taking care of the issue rather than attacking the person.
 Even when angry, they find ways to be upset and stay close at the same time.
 Once the matter is resolved, they forgive and forget.
 Most importantly, successful couples have the ability to learn and grow through their interpersonal difficulties.
-Like fine wine, their relationship improves with age and gets better over time.
+Like a fine wine, their relationship improves with age and gets better over time.

-6. How do You and Your Partner Handle External Adversity and Crisis Together?
+6. How Do You and Your Partner Handle External Adversity and Crisis Together?